 Your Approval Profile Gauge + Recommendations

-3-5 points: LOW A verbal request by a marginal short-term employee is a recipe for denial of a flexible work arrangement.
-Recommendation: Take several months to build tenure and performance with your manager, then add a solid plan and proposal in writing.
+A verbal request by a short-term employee is a recipe for denial.
+Recommendation: Take more time to build job tenure and performance, then add a solid plan and proposal in writing.

-8-9 points: GOOD Or good-to-go, as they say.
+You’re good to go.
 This is a decent starting position for making your request now.
-Recommendation: A detailed proposal will tip the scales in your favor.
+Recommendation: Your detailed proposal will tip the scales in your favor.

-“I’m still nervous.
-I don’t think my manager will go for this.”
+“I’m so nervous; I don’t think my boss will go for this.”

 The Brick-Wall Manager